Utilize Crop Rotation & Cover Crops

 Fortunately, Urbanick and his brother, Joe, began seeding cover crops on their 1,200 acre farm about 10 years ago.
 “The ProfitProAG team encouraged us to use cover crops from day one,” John Urbanick said.
 “They stressed how you need to focus on soil health and build organic matter.”

 The Urbanick brothers followed this advice.
 Today, they seed cover crops on a majority of their acres and continue to fine-tune their cover crop strategy.
 “We’ve seen so many benefits from cover crops,” Urbanick said.
 “They improve water infiltration in the soil, which helps control washouts and runoff, even when it rains hard.”

 Cover crops also help stop weeds, Urbanick added.
 “When we were talking about spraying weeds a third time on rye in one growing season, I knew we were overusing glyphosate.
-Cover crops have helped a lot with weed control and have cut our ragweed problem in half.”
+Cover crops have helped a lot with weed control and have cut our ragweed problem

 In addition, the cereal rye in the “super scavenger” cover crop mix the brothers use provides a valuable carbon source.
 It also pulls in valuable nitrogen from the soil.
 “We’re trying to grow our own nitrogen,” Urbanick explained.
 “It’s so satisfying to drive by our fields, see the cover crops out there and know we’re getting so many benefits.”